 A dependent student is a student who receives substantial financial support from his or her parents or legal guardian.
 If you are under age 24 on the first day of classes, LFCC will automatically classify you as a dependent student unless you:

 - are a veteran or active-duty member of the U.S. armed forces

 - are a ward of the court or were a ward of the court until age 18

 - have no adoptive or legal guardian when both parents are deceased

 - have legal dependents other than a spouse.

-If you are considered a dependent student, LFCC looks at the parents’ domicile to determine if a dependent student is eligible for in-state tuition or state financial aid programs.
+If you are considered a dependent student, LFCC looks at the parents’ domicile to determine eligibility for in-state tuition or state financial aid programs.

 If you are not classified as a dependent student, you may establish your own Virginia domicile.

 The fact that an individual is a citizen of another country does not automatically disqualify that person from establishing domicile in Virginia.
 If you are not a U.S. citizen, you will need to present your immigration documentation to the institution.
 Note: It is very difficult for undocumented students to establish domicile in Virginia.
 Immigration status is a very strong indication that the student does not intend to remain in Virginia indefinitely.

 Questions about those with: Asylum, temporary protective status (TPS), work permit status, parolee, undocumented, refugee, business visas (B1), or other status, please contact Tina Anderson, College Registrar, SCO at 540-868-7107 or at [email protected].